Ousedale Creek Koala Underpass

 What we are doing

-To help protect local wildlife, koala exclusion fencing and a koala underpass is will be constructed at the intersection of Appin Road and Brian Road.
-This will connect koalas near Ousedale Creek travelling between the Georges River Reserve and Nepean Corridors.
+To help protect local wildlife, koala exclusion fencing and a koala underpass will be constructed at the intersection of Appin Road and Brian Road.
+The underpass will connect the koala population around Ousedale Creek with the Georges River Reserve and Nepean Corridors.
 The koala underpass implements one of the key recommendations of the Cumberland Plain Conservation Plan and addresses a key issue identified in the Campbelltown Comprehensive Koala Plan of Management.

 Features and Benefits

-As a result of community feedback, several changes were made to the project scope.
+As a result of community feedback, from the Brians Road Intersection upgrade consultation, several changes were made to the project scope.
 These changes include:

 • reduction in the project footprint at the northern extent of the project site by around 250m

-• change to the underpass design to a box culvert fauna underpass underneath Appin Road approximately 35m south of the Brian Road intersection, instead of the proposed reinforced concrete pipe underpass in the same location, near the Ousedale Creek Corridor
+• changing the underpass design to a box culvert fauna underpass instead of the proposed reinforced concrete pipe underpass.
+The underpass will run in the same location under Appin Road approximately 35m south of the Brian Road intersection, near the Ousedale Creek Corridor

-• an additional koala grid across Brian Road at the western extent of the project site
+• an additional koala grid across Brian Road at the western end of the project site

 • new koala escape poles and koala escape hatches: